 Easy to query, just use standard SQL

-Amazon Athena uses Presto, an open source, distributed SQL query engine optimized for low latency, ad hoc analysis of data.
+Amazon Athena uses Presto, an open source, distributed SQL query engine optimized for low latency, interactive data analysis.
 This means you can run queries against large datasets in Amazon S3 using ANSI SQL, with full support for large joins, window functions, and arrays.
 Athena supports a wide variety of data formats such as CSV, JSON, ORC, Avro, or Parquet.
-You can also connect to Athena from a wide variety of BI tools using Athena's JDBC driver.
+With Athena’s federated data source connectors, you can query additional data stores and join the data with data stored in Amazon S3.
+You can access Athena and run queries from the Athena console, API, CLI, AWS SDK, and supported business intelligence and SQL development applications through Athena's JDBC and ODBC drivers.

 Pay per query